fdumontmd/fdumontmd.github.com/source/_posts/2011-12-09-seven-databases-in-seven-weeks-riak-day-3.markdown

 latest version has already the patch for Erlang R14B04, so you can ignore that patch.

+*Update (2012/12/13):* my fix has been merged into the main Riak github repository, so you no longer need to apply the patch if you get the latest source by Git.

 ### Vector Clocks

 [Vector clocks](http://en.wikipedia.org/wiki/Vector_clock) are a